andrecoimbra/ecg-classification-entropy/README.md

 | Sinus Atrium to Atrial Wandering Rhythm | SAAWR        | 7 (0.07)      |
 | **Total**                               |              | **10,646 (100)** |

+## Python libraries:

+- <code>NumPy</code>: Facilitates efficient handling and manipulation of large multi-dimensional arrays and provides a wide range of mathematical functions for numerical computations in Python.;
+- <code>csv</code>: To read the <code>.csv</code> files;
+- <code>Keras</code>: is a high-level deep learning framework designed for rapid experimentation and prototyping of neural networks.
+It offers an intuitive interface for building, training, and deploying models, with modular components known as layers that can be easily configured to create complex architectures.
+Keras seamlessly integrates with popular deep learning backends like TensorFlow, enabling efficient computation on both CPU and GPU.
+Its user-friendly API abstracts away low-level implementation details, allowing researchers and practitioners to focus on model design and experimentation;

 ## Downloading the data:
 - Download the <code>ECGDataDenoised.zip</code> from https://figshare.com/collections/ChapmanECG/4560497/2;